Skip to Content

 Theme #8: Savings Goals and Planned Spending

-The three things you want to impart on your students from this themed week:
+The three things you want to impart to your students from this themed week:

 • Spend less than you earn (in that gap is where you’ll find money to save)